jicksta/ranked-pairs-voting/README.md

 ## Future plans

-* Support dynamic ballot collection and result ordering
+* RESTful and PubSub microservices for realtime voting
 * Add new package that can read and write to Postgres or BoltDB for persistent dynamic votes
+* Find even more gnarly edge cases and write tests for them to guarantee the algorithm works correctly
 * Support Keybase signature public keys as voter IDs and de-duplicate ballots using public keys
-* RESTful and PubSub microservices for realtime voting
-* Find even more gnarly edge cases and write tests for them to guarantee the algorithm works correctly